-The BSS Group Pension Scheme is a registered pension scheme for tax purposes under the Finance Act 2004.
-The Scheme is therefore exempt from taxation except for certain withholding taxes relating to overseas investment income.
-Tax charges are accrued on the same basis as the investment income to which they relate (see Note 10).
+The BSS Group Pension Scheme is a registered pension scheme for tax purposes under Chapter 2 of Part 4 of the Finance Act 2004.
+The Scheme is therefore exempt from taxation and tax charges are accrued on the same basis as the investment income to which they relate (see Note 10).